-Using cloth nappies – also called reusable nappies or washable nappies – is a great way to save money, but you need to buy quite a lot just to get started, and the initial cost can be off-putting.
+Reusable nappies – also called cloth or washable nappies – are a great way to save money, but you need to buy quite a lot just to get started, and the initial cost can be off-putting.
 One good way to try different types without spending too much or to set up for less cash is to buy your nappies secondhand.
 Here are some of the things you need to know.

 Why buy or sell secondhand reusable nappies?

 Reason 1 – the world of reusable nappies can be confusing

 There are lots of different types and brands of reusable nappies, and you won’t know which will work best for your lifestyle and your baby until you’ve tried some.
 Buying a few different nappies secondhand means you can try them without spending a lot of money, then buy more of the ones you like best.

 There are loads of mums selling on their used nappies, and lots of competition means low prices, so there are real bargains to be had.

 Reason 3 – it’s green